sudomateo/website/content/posts/you-had-no-taste-before-ai/index.md

 +++
-title       = "You Had No Taste Before AI" description = "The uncomfortable truth about people preaching AI taste." summary     = "The uncomfortable truth about people preaching AI taste." keywords    = ["ai"] date        = "2025-07-26T12:00:00-05:00" publishDate = "2025-07-26T12:00:00-05:00"
+title       = "You Had No Taste Before AI" description = "The bitter truth about people preaching taste with AI." summary     = "The bitter truth about people preaching taste with AI." keywords    = ["ai"] date        = "2025-07-26T12:00:00-05:00" publishDate = "2025-07-26T12:00:00-05:00"